soberwp/controller/README.md

 #### Inheriting the Tree/Heirarchy;

-By default, each Controller overrides the template heirarchy.
+By default, each Controller overrides its template heirarchy depending on specificity.

-You can inherit the WordPress heirarchy Controllers by implementing the Tree.
+You can inherit the Controllers in the heirarchy by implementing the Tree.

-The following `controllers/single.php` example will inherit methods from `controllers/singular.php`;
+For example, the following `controllers/single.php` example will inherit methods from `controllers/singular.php`;

 **controllers/single.php**